hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 - target_text: `<owner>`
 - action: "replace"
 - replacement: [email]
-- comment: "You indicated that [email] is the owner of this access control policy, so the owner placeholder needs to be replaced.\\n\\nThis person is the enforcer of the policy.
+- comment: "You indicated that [email] is the owner of this access control policy, so the owner placeholder needs to be replaced.
+This person is the enforcer of the policy.
 If your employees have questions about the policy, that person should be easily identified by employees and prepared to answer any of their questions regarding the policy."
 - comment_author: "Secfix AI"

 ## RULE_11: Exception Approval Authority